SamreenS2002/samrepo/Exploratory-Data-Analysis/ReadME.md

 # 🩺 Clinical Data Interpretation & Insights
-“Analyzing data with integrity to uncover truths that matter.”
+“Analyzing data with integrity to interpret insights from data.”

 **🎯 Project Overview**